datacommonsorg/data/tools/README.md

-# Tools for use in importing data into Data Commons
+# Tools used in importing data into Data Commons

 [TOC]

 ## Place Name Resolver

-Given a CSV with a column called "name" with place names, this tool uses geocoding to do a best-effort mapping of the names to DCIDs.
+Given a CSV with a column called "name" with place name values, this tool uses the geocoding API to do a best-effort mapping of the names to DCIDs.
 It produces an output CSV with two additional columns appended.
-A "dcid" colummn with the DCID value and an "errors" column with more information set when the DCID value is empty.
+A "dcid" column with the corresponding DCID values and an informational "errors" column set when the DCID value is empty.

-Optionally, CSVs may include "Node" and "containedInPlace" columns.
-Where "Node" defines the local name for the row, and "containedInPlace" columns include local name references to contained-in places.
+Optionally, CSVs can include "Node" and "containedInPlace" columns.
+Where "Node" defines the (unique) local-id for the row, and "containedInPlace" column includes local-id references to contained-in places.

 For an example, see `sample_resolution_input.csv` and `sample_resolution_output.csv`.